 On what to feed your puppy

-Some of you that follow my Facebook page have probably seen my updates detailing the birth of five puppies to my female dog (named Sophie) in late April.
-For those of you that haven’t seen them, I have compiled an online photo album of the last few months, detailing their growth and development.
-If I were to come up with a single word that describes the whole process of being surrogate grandparents to these baby canids, it would be ‘epic'.
-Every day since their birth has been a day of interest, excitement, and wonder.
-From a neurochemical perspective, snuggling with puppies has done a lot to raise the collective oxytocin levels at our house.
-Over the past summer, our front garden with its jumble of humans and puppies lying lethargically in the grass has at times resembled something like a opium den, attracting a steady stream of "customers" from far and wide.
-Of course this bliss has been interrupted on occasion.
-For example, I definitely under-estimated their collective, … [Read more...]
+Some of you who follow my Facebook page may have seen updates about the birth of five puppies to my female dog, Sophie, in late April.
+For those who haven’t, I’ve compiled an online photo album that documents their growth and development over the past few months.
+If I had to choose one word to describe the whole process of being surrogate grandparents to these pups, it would be epic.
+Every day since their birth has been filled with interest, excitement, and wonder.
+From a neurochemical perspective, snuggling with puppies has done a lot to raise the collective oxytocin levels in our home.
+Over the summer, our front garden—with its jumble of humans and puppies lying together in the grass—often resembled something like an opium den, attracting a steady stream of “customers” from far and wide.
+Of course, this bliss was sometimes interrupted.
+I underestimated their collective destructive power.
+Up until about six weeks old, the fencing I had around my backyard pots, garden boxes, … [Read more...]